isomerpages/moe-methodistgirlssch/_openhouse/FAQs.md

 ### Would my daughter be at a disadvantage during the DSA exercise if she is not a Singaporean?

 Your child’s nationality does not matter in the DSA exercise.
 Our assessment is based on talents and ability to cope with the rigour of the school curriculum.

+## IP

+### What are the criteria for entry into the the MGS IP?
+Does my child need to take any selection Test?

+The shortlisting criteria comprises strong academic results and a basket of holistic inidcators.
+Shortlisted candidates will have to undergo a selection process which includes a domain assessment task, an individual interview and an essay writing component.

+### Must I take Higher Mother Tongue in the MGS IP?

+All MGS students who are offered HMT are strongly encouraged to take up this opportunity to learn MT at a first language level.

+### Is it compulsory to take HMT in IP?

+It is not compulsory to take HMT.

+### Can I switch from HMT to MT at the end of Year 1?

+The switch from HMT to MT is possible at the end of Year 1.
+You can discuss with your parents and teachers to make a decision.

+### Does Third Language replace any subject in the final computation of grades?

+Third language is taken as an additional subject and L3 marks are computed for the overall year end results.

+### Does the school provide any transport to the Third Language Centres?

+We do not provide any transport to the Third Language Centres.

+### How many vacancies are there?
+What other opportunities do I have if I am unsuccessful for the IP?

+There will be 4 IP classes in Year One.

+Those are not successful in getting an IP place can apply for a place at Y3 IP when she is in Sec 2.
+MGS has a scholastic programme in the O-level track called the Sophia Blackmore Academy (SBA).

+If you attained a PSLE T-score of 250 and above (AL equivalent will be made known at a later date), you will be automatically placed in an SBA class in Sec 1.
+Generally, those with:

+*   Achievement Level 1 in Maths and Science will be placed in a Maths & Science enriched SBA class;

+*   Achievement Level 1 in English will be placed in a Language Arts enriched SBA class.

+### Can IP students do MEP?

+Yes, IP students can apply to do MEP.
+IP students will sit for the Higher Music paper in the GCE 'O' level examinations.

+### If my child is not able to cope with the MGS IP after the 1st year, what other options are there for my child?
+What is the drop-out rate?"

+As a school, we provide our fullest support to our students.
+This environment comprises the form teachers, subject teachers and Year Heads, and they monitor students' progress and decide on a remediation programme to help students when necessary.
+Coupled with strong home-school partnership, we are confident of helping our students to do well in the MGS IP and thereafter in the IBDP.

+All students who experience difficulties will have support.
+The school will discuss support and options with parents.

+### Will my child be left with only a PSLE certificate if she is unable to finish the 6-year programme?

+All students will receive 4 termly reports in each academic year in MGS & ACSI.
+She can look forward to being awarded her IB Diploma when she completes her IB exams at the end of Year 6.

+### Is there any promotion criteria from Sec 1 to Y5?

+Yes, promotion criteria applies for students to be considered for promotion to the next level.